 From the Lodgepole Pine, we also manufacture blunt fence posts and poles ranging in size from 2” to 7” in diameter and from 6’ to 20’ in length.
 These products can be used in many ways such as a deer fence, garden fence, dog run, property boundary, livestock containment, or horse fence.

 Lodgepole Pine has been used for construction and fencing for many years.
-One of its may attributes are its strength and integrity from the tall, straight and tight grain of the Lodgepole Pine tree.
-There is no other tree that produces logs with such tight grain and longevity of Lodgepole pine.
+Some of its may attributes are its strength and integrity, straight, and tight grain.
+There is no other tree that produces logs with such tight grain and longevity as Lodgepole Pine.

 The existing state of the art doweling mill was built in Rathdrum, Idaho years ago.
 Our signature product was producing the first post and rail to be dowelled.
-A product such as a post, pole or rail, that is manufactured by the doweling process produces a symmetrical result of the product from one end to the other.
-Our processed post and poles have no taper.
+A product such as a post, pole or rail, manufactured by the doweling process produces a symmetrical result in the product from one end to the other.
+Our processed posts and poles have no taper.
 We use material just slightly larger than the end product that we want to produce.
-This insures that if chosen for treatment, there is plenty of sap wood for the treatment to penetrate into.
-We offer several types of treatment including CCA, ACZA and the most common treatment, ACQ.
+This ensures that if chosen for treatment, there is plenty of sap wood for the treatment to penetrate into.
+We currently offer two types of treatment: CCA and CA.